 - Contact professionals ASAP – You will not have many options if you’re last-minute moving, as most relocations are planned well in advance.
 Reach out to a few companies at least a month in advance.

-- Pick a better date – Summer is a busy relocation season, so aim to move from October to April.
+- Pick a better date – There is a significant difference between relocating in the summer as opposed to relocating in winter.
+Summer is a busy relocation season, so aim to move from October to April.
 It would be best if you also avoided weekends and the beginning and end of each month.

 - Have your employer pay the expenses – If you’re moving for a job, the company that’s employing you might be willing to cover your relocation costs.